lupuleasa-core/Runeplus/README.md

 ### Total plugins added:

-- Installed, and enabled: 18
+- Installed, and enabled: 20
 - Installed, but disabled: 4
 - Reconfigured defaults: 1

 See below all added plugins.

+*Tip: Use Ctrl+F search for "<ins>How to use</ins>" for a tutorial on how to utilize all installed plugins.*

 # How to install
 1. Install the official Runelite client